hedge-dev/XenosRecomp/README.md

 ### Shader Cache

 Alternatively, the recompiler can process an entire directory by scanning for shader binaries within the specified path.
 In this mode, valid shaders are converted and recompiled into a DXIL/SPIR-V cache, formatted for use with Unleashed Recompiled.
-The cache is then exported as a .cpp file for direct embedding into the executable:
+This cache is then exported as a .cpp file for direct embedding into the executable:

 ```
 XenosRecomp [input directory path] [output .cpp file path] [header file path]